ysengoku/42-cub3d-macOS/README.md

 	}
 }
 ```

+1. Initializes a `line` structure, which represents the vertical line to be drawn on the screen.
+The `y_start` and `y_end` values are calculated based on the height of the wall (`r->wall.h`) and the vertical midpoint of the window (`data->win_half_h`).
+These values are clamped to be within the window's height (`WIN_H`).

+2. Get `wall_x` value
+It is calculated by calling the `get_wall_x` function.
+This value represents the exact horizontal position where a ray hits a wall block, which is used for texture mapping.

+3. Calculate the `span` value is calculated as the ratio of the texture height to the wall height.
+This is used to correctly map the texture to the wall slice.

+4. Calculate the `tx_x` value
+It is the horizontal position in the texture that corresponds to the `wall_x` value.
+This is used to get the correct color from the texture for each pixel in the wall slice.

+5. Recalculate the `tx_start_y` value if the wall height is greater than the window height.
+This is the vertical offset in the texture that corresponds to the top of the wall slice.

+6. Loop to draw each pixel in the wall slice.
+For each pixel, the `tx_y` value is calculated as the vertical position in the texture that corresponds to the current pixel.
+The color of the pixel is then retrieved from the texture using the `get_txcolor` function, and the pixel is drawn on the screen.

-#### wall_x
+##### wall_x
-// The `wall_x` value represents the exact position where a ray hits a wall block.
+The `wall_x` value represents the exact position where a ray hits a wall block.
-//This is used to determine which part of the texture to display for that wall slice.
+This is used to determine which part of the texture to display for that wall slice.

 ```c
 static double	get_wall_x(t_cub3d *data, t_ray *ray, t_hit *sprite)